kbx81/RGBBinaryClock/docs/USER_MANUAL.md

 This mode allows adjustment of the display hardware refresh interval.
 It determines the maximum frequency at which data may be latched into the TLC59xx drivers.
-On pre-version 4 hardware that uses the TLC5947 drivers, this setting, in conjunction with the setting defined in mode 30, helps reduce flicker or pulsing during frequent display refreshes.
+On pre-version 4 hardware that uses the TLC5947 drivers, this setting, in conjunction with the setting defined in mode 31, helps reduce flicker or pulsing during frequent display refreshes.
 This setting should be left at the default value of zero on version 4+ clocks as the TLC5951 drivers have a better, built-in mechanism that eliminates flicker and pulsing.
+For pre-v4 clocks, the recommended value for this setting is ten (10).

 #### Mode 39: DMX-512 Address